Ben-MBA/Mozium-example/README.md

-#Mozium
+#Mozium-examples

-This project is a parent for the both of exmples web and mobile using Mozium Framework.
+This project is a parent for the both of web and mobile exmples using Mozium Framework.

 #Installation :
 You have just to clone the project.
 Open it with eclipse and then Enjoy testing!